 - i.
 Listed company stocks: closing prices. - ii.
-Open-end funds: net worth. - b) The fair value of stocks of unlisted (OTC) companies without an active market held by Tahsin Group is mainly estimated by the market method, and the judgment is made with reference to the evaluation of similar companies, third-party quotations, company net worth and operating conditions. - c) Valuation of derivative financial instruments adopts valuation models that are commonly used by market participants, such as discounted cash flows method and option pricing model.
-Forward foreign exchange contracts are usually valuated based on the current forward exchange rates. - d) Tahsin Group incorporates the adjustment of credit risk assessment into the fair value measurement of financial and non-financial instruments to reflect the credit risk of counter-party and the credit quality of the Group. - 6) Transfers between Level 1 and Level 2 fair value hierarchy: None. - 7) Statement of changes in Level 3 fair value hierarchy:
+Open-end funds: net worth. - b) The fair value of stocks of unlisted (OTC) companies without an active market held by Tahsin Group is mainly estimated by the market method, and the judgment is made with reference to the evaluation of similar companies, third-party quotations, company net worth and operating conditions. - c) When evaluating non-standardized and less complex financial instruments, such as debt instruments, interest rate swaps, foreign exchange contracts and options in illiquid markets, the Company uses valuation techniques widely used by market participants.
+The parameters used in the valuation model of such financial instruments are usually from observable market information. - d) Valuation of derivative financial instruments adopts valuation models that are commonly used by market participants, such as discounted cash flows method and option pricing model.
+Forward foreign exchange contracts are usually valuated based on the current forward exchange rates. - e) The output of the valuation model is the estimated value, and the valuation methods may not reflect all relevant factors of the financial and non-financial instruments held by the Company.
+Therefore, the estimated value of the valuation model will be adjusted according to additional parameters, such as model risk or liquidity risk.
+According to the Company's fair value valuation model management policy and related control procedures, the management believes that it is appropriate and necessary to make appropriate adjustments to express the fair value of financial and non-financial instruments in the individual balance sheet.
+The price information and parameters used in the valuation process are carefully evaluated and properly adjusted according to the current market situation. - f) Tahsin Group incorporates the adjustment of credit risk assessment into the fair value measurement of financial and non-financial instruments to reflect the credit risk of counter-party and the credit quality of the Group. - 6) Transfers between Level 1 and Level 2 fair value hierarchy: None. - 7) Statement of changes in Level 3 fair value hierarchy:

 Equity securities

-Items December 31, 2021 December 31, 2020
+Items December 31, 2022 December 31, 2021

-Beginning balance \$705,348 \$664,682
+Beginning balance \$768,053 \$705,348

-Recognized in other comprehensive income 62,705 40,666
+Recognized in other comprehensive income (197,758) 62,705

-Acquisition in the current period - -
+Acquisition in the current period 2,091 -

 Disposal in the current period - -

 Transfer into Level 3 - -

 Transfer out of Level 3 - -

-Ending balance \$768,053 \$705,348
+Ending balance \$572,386 \$768,053